 - (e) The handling fee (§ 1.482(b)) will be

 - (1) The Demand is withdrawn before the Demand has been sent by the International Preliminary Examining Authority to the International Bureau, or

 - (2) The Demand is considered not to have been submitted (PCT Rule 54.4(a)).

 Although 37 CFR 1.446(a) indicates that a “mere change of purpose after the payment of a fee will not entitle a party to a refund of such fee,” 37 CFR 1.446(d) and (e) contain exceptions to this general statement.

-Any request for refund of the search fee made after the search copy has been transmitted to the International Searching Authority must be directed to the International Searching Authority and not to the Receiving Office.
-This is clearly necessary where applicant has chosen the European Patent Office or the Korean Intellectual Property Office as the International Searching Authority. <
+If the receiving Office and International Searching Authority are not the same Office, any request for refund of the search fee made after the search copy has been transmitted to the International Searching Authority must be directed to the International Searching Authority and not to the receiving Office.